AfrozSaqlain/Papr/README.md

 ## Key Features

-### Discovery & Organization
+### Dashboard & Discovery
-* **Daily Research Dashboard:** Track reading time, active streaks, disk usage, and view a daily arXiv recommendation feed.
-Customize the feed with normalized, comma-separated interest topics, and once loaded, it stays cached for offline viewing.
+* **Daily Research Dashboard:** Displays 10 new random papers daily from your predefined keywords, which you can customize in the **Settings** workspace to match your field of interest, helping you stay up to date with the latest advancements in your research area.
+Also lets you track reading time, active streaks, disk usage, and much more.
 * **Integrated arXiv Search:** Search arXiv directly by title, author, category, abstract, or DOI.
-Search results load incrementally, let you filter on the fly, and maintain a page history with back/forward navigation.
+Search results load incrementally, let you filter on the fly.
 * **Clean Filenames:** Downloads run in the background and are automatically saved with sanitized, human-readable titles instead of cryptic arXiv IDs (e.g., `2401.12345.pdf`).
 * **Smart Deduplication:** Resolves database conflicts across your library (matching arXiv ID, file path, or DOI) and merges records during downloads or scans without losing your existing notes, bookmarks, or reading progress.
 * **Workspace & Disk Sync:** Organizing papers into groups inside the TUI automatically mirrors those changes in your local folder structure on disk.